Downs, Illinois: Schools

-Most children in Downs attend the Tri-Valley schools, which are part of District #3, offices located along Washington Street.
+Most children in Downs attend the Tri-Valley schools, which are part of Tri-Valley Community Unit School District 3, with district offices on Washington Street.
 The Tri-Valley schools are smaller than most in the surrounding area, with the elementary, middle, and high schools all located next to each other.
-All three schools have been recognized as National Blue Ribbon Schools by the U.S. Department of Education.
-In the past, all classes were held in one building, which is now run-down.
-The school's football team, the Tri-Valley Vikings, won the 2A state final in 2015.
+Tri-Valley Elementary School and Tri-Valley Middle School have been recognized as National Blue Ribbon Schools by the U.S. Department of Education.
+Tri-Valley High School was formed in 1963 by the consolidation of Downs Community High School and Ellsworth High School and moved to its current building in 1979; the former Downs high school building across the street was demolished in 1980.
+The high school's football team, the Tri-Valley Vikings, won the IHSA Class 2A state championship in 2015.